 It’s my contention that most of us are in a constant search of indicators of superiority or inferiority.
 If our counterpart is religious, we may feel superior to them because we’re not.
 If we are religious, we may want to know what religion they are, and we may base our feelings of superiority on that.

 “They’re all going to hell,” a friend of mine commented when we passed a group of Muslims.
 When I asked why she thought this, she said, “They don’t accept the Lord, Jesus Christ as their personal savior.”

-I’ve heard that statement many times, but I rarely heard someone use it as a weapon of superiority.
+I’ve heard Christians use that condemnation many times, but I rarely heard someone use it as a weapon of superiority.
 I realized some time later that this was all this woman had.
 She hated her job, her kids hated her, and she was far from attractive, or in good shape.
 She needed this nugget of superiority to help her get through the day, and to assist her in believing that she was, at least, superior to someone in some manner.

 On the flip side of the coin, a Muslim friend of mine seemed forever curious about the American way of life.
-She would ask me questions about the motivations I had for doing what I did.
+She would constantly ask me questions about the motivations I had for doing what I did.
 It dawned on me later that she was searching for points of superiority.
 She saw the Muslim religion as a clean religion from which she gained a feeling of purity.
 There is nothing wrong with that, of course, until she used that as a weapon of superiority against me.